Mary Wells: Career struggles (1965–1979)

-Comeback
+Comeback (1981–1989)

-In 1977, Wells divorced Cecil Womack and returned to performing.
-She was spotted by CBS Urban president Larkin Arnold in 1978 and offered a contract with the CBS subsidiary Epic Records, which released In and Out of Love in October 1981.
-The album, which had been recorded in 1979, yielded Wells's biggest hit in years, the funky disco single, "Gigolo".

-"Gigolo" became a smash at dance clubs across the country.
-A six-minute mix hit number 13 on Billboards Hot Dance/Club Singles chart and number 2 on the Hot Disco Songs chart.
-A four-minute radio version released to R&B stations in January 1982 achieved a modest showing at number 69.
-It turned out to be Wells's final chart single.

-After the parent album failed to chart or produce successful follow-ups, the Motown-styled These Arms was released, but it flopped and was quickly withdrawn, and Wells's Epic contract fizzled.
-The album's failure may have been due to light promotion.
-She still had one more album in her CBS contract, and in 1982, released an album of cover songs, Easy Touch, which aimed for the adult contemporary radio format.

-Leaving CBS in 1983, she continued recording for smaller labels, gaining new success as a touring performer.
+Following her divorce from Cecil Womack, Wells began reviving her stage performance, which soon landed her a new recording deal with CBS Records in 1981 after getting in contact with Larkin Arnold.
+That year, the In and Out of Love was released in October 1981.
+The leading single, "Gigolo", became her first and only single to reach the Billboard Hot Dance/Disco Club Play chart at number 13.
+A four-minute radio version released to R&B stations in January 1982 achieved a modest showing at number 69, becoming her first R&B chart single since 1974.
+"Gigolo" turned out to be the singer's final Billboard chart single.
+Wells appeared on the popular dance show, Soul Train to promote the single.
+In 1982, she released the album Easy Touch under the CBS subsidiary 51 West.
+In March 1983, Wells participated in the Emmy Award-winning special, Motown 25: Yesterday, Today, Forever, singing "My Guy".
+Wells continued recording for smaller labels and continued her successful touring career.

-On the April 21, 1984 edition of American Top 40, Casey Kasem reported that Wells was attempting to establish a hot dog chain.
+On the April 21, 1984, edition of American Top 40, Casey Kasem reported that Wells was attempting to establish a hot dog chain.

 In 1989, Wells was celebrated with a Pioneer Award from the Rhythm and Blues Foundation during its inaugural year.

-Final years
+Final years (1990–1992)

 In 1990, Wells recorded an album for Ian Levine's Motorcity Records, but her voice began to fail, causing the singer to visit a local hospital.
 Doctors diagnosed Wells with laryngeal cancer.
 Treatments for the disease ravaged her voice, forcing her to quit her music career.
 Since she had no health insurance, her illness wiped out her finances, forcing her to sell her home.
 As she struggled to continue treatment, old Motown friends, including Diana Ross, Mary Wilson, members of the Temptations and Martha Reeves, made donations to support her, along with the help of admirers such as Dionne Warwick, Rod Stewart, Bruce Springsteen, Aretha Franklin and Bonnie Raitt.
 That same year, a benefit concert was held by fellow fan and Detroit R&B singer Anita Baker.
 Wells was also given a tribute by friends such as Stevie Wonder and Little Richard on The Joan Rivers Show.

 In 1991, Wells brought a multimillion-dollar lawsuit against Motown for royalties she felt she had not received upon leaving Motown Records in 1964 and for loss of royalties for not promoting her songs as the company should have.
 Motown eventually settled the lawsuit by giving her a six-figure sum.
 That same year, she testified before the United States Congress to encourage government funding for cancer research: